chrispflepsen/RestySwift/README.md

 # RestySwift💤

-A protocol based barebones wrapper on top of URLSession for JSON based REST API(s) with support for authentication, authentication refresh, versioning, and local caching via protocols(left as an exercise to the reader of course)
+A barebones protocol based package built on top of URLSession for JSON based REST API(s) with support for request and response manipulation via client middleware.

+## Documentation

+The full RestySwift documentation is available here: [Documentation](https://chrispflepsen.github.io/RestySwift/)

 ## Basic Example